 - 4GB of RAM

-- For desktops: Speakers, LCD monitor, keyboard, and necessary cords
+- USB mouse, speakers, LCD monitor, keyboard, and necessary cords

 How Plug Into Portland Helped Nia